 The initial production cost for rotational molding is way cheaper compared to other molding processes.
 The low cost incurred is for machining the mold.
 Before heating, the mold requires finished pieces added to it like color plastics, internal pipes, and metal threads.
 This saves you both your time and money.

 The production process takes a shorter time

+Another rotational molding advantages is the process time.
 Compared to blow molding or perhaps injection molding, rotomolding takes a shorter duration of time.
-The speed at which a rotational mold can be produced makes it ideal for quick orders or rush orders.
+The speed at which we can produce rotational mold, makes it ideal for quick orders or rush orders.
 For instance, in our roto molding company, production can start in three months or less.

 Disadvantages of rotational molding

 Like any other plastic molding process, rotational molding has its share of disadvantages, which include :